taylorg8900/tavern_proj_2/doc/player/state_machine.md

 		- (wall slide -> wall hang -> wall jump)
 	- States
 		- Idle (we hit ground and have no movement)
-		- Move (we hit ground and have movement)
+		- ~~Move (we hit ground and have movement)~~ Just let this be handled by Idle
-		- Fall (we are no longer near a wall, because we fell off, or we want to drop by inputting 'down', or we try and change our direction)
+		- Fall (we are no longer near a wall, because we fell off, ~~ or we want to drop by inputting 'down', or we try and change our direction)~~ Remove this as per below this entire list
 		- Wall hang (our y velocity is 0)
 - Wall hang
 	- States